► The latest Brexit car industry news

 Brexit and the UK car industry: the background

-The industry is under attack from all sides:
+The auto industry is under attack from all sides:

 - Brexit uncertainty, hitting investment and sales